 Philip has significant experience in dealing with both contentious and non-contentious employment disputes, ranging from simple settlement agreements to complex disability discrimination claims involving principles and end-users.

-In addition, he regularly advises employers on contracts of employment, staff handbooks, disciplinary and grievance processes, long-term sickness absence processes, dismissals and breach of restrictive covenants.
+He regularly advises employers on contracts of employment, staff handbooks, disciplinary and grievance processes, long-term sickness absence processes, dismissals (including redundancies and restructures), TUPE and breach of restrictive covenants.
+In addition, Philip frequently delivers training on important areas of employment law and HR.

-Philip is also experienced in practising education law which involves representing parents on various matters including admission appeals, governor’s complaints, complaints to the ESFA, appeals before the First-Tier Tribunal and university disciplinary matters.
+Philip also has experience in practising education law which involves representing parents on various matters including admission appeals, governor’s complaints, complaints to the ESFA, appeals before the First-Tier Tribunal and university disciplinary matters.
 This experience has provided him with a good overview of the education landscape in both England and Wales.

-He completed his law degree at the University of Kent and completed his LPC at Nottingham Law School.
+He completed his law degree at the University of Kent and completed his LPC at Nottingham Law School and is a member of the Employment Lawyers Association and Industrial Law Society.